According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 What should a leader do?

 A leader should be able to inspire and influence people to become better, or to achieve a goal.
-They should be confident and provide clear instructions while keeping staff focussed and empowered.
+They should be confident and provide clear instructions while keeping staff focused and empowered.

 What should a leader not do?